RuojiWang/MEDToolBox/README.md

    <li type="circle">MEDToolBox folder includes more than 100 files that's why I upload a rar file.
 Of course I could remove some files, for example I could remove CollisionDetectionInteractorStyle1.h and CollisionDetectionInteractorStyle1.cpp.
 In fact I only use CollisionDetectionInteractorStyle6.h and CollisionDetectionInteractorStyle6.cpp, but in my opinion the CollisionDetectionInteractorStyle1 is the original version of the CollisionDetectionInteractorStyle6, so I keep it in case I may use it.
 Maybe that is a little weird, but I guess every developer has his won weird things like this habit for me.~ I may remove these "redundant files" when the work is done.</li>

    <li type="disc">What's the advantage and disadvantage of the MEDToolBox?</li>
-   <li type="circle">The advantange of the MEDToolBox is the use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the smooth-edge maxillofacial mesh.
-As a preoperative planning the MEDToolBox has many modes to complete a series of maxillofacial operation, such as reflection mode guide plate mode and collision detection mode.;The disadvantage of the MEDToolBox is that the VTK is designed as a common interactive framework, so that VTK has to take many things into consideration, which cause the low inefficient.
+   <li type="circle">The advantange of the MEDToolBox is the use of the implicit function to make guide plate is an innovative function, which makes it possible to get any size and shape of the smooth-edge craniomaxillofacial mesh.
+As a preoperative planning the MEDToolBox has many modes to complete a series of craniomaxillofacial operation, such as reflection mode guide plate mode and collision detection mode.;The disadvantage of the MEDToolBox is that the VTK is designed as a common interactive framework, so that VTK has to take many things into consideration, which cause the low inefficient.
 Unless redesign or rewrite VTK from the bottom, VTK can not be effective.</li>

    <li type="disc">Why is the GUI(your picture) shows MEDToolBox3 not MEDToolBox?</li>
    <li type="circle">After the reconstruction and system-level adjustment, I guess now MEDToolBox is its 3.0 version.</li>